-Use the \ESE command to set the bits in ESER.
-Use the \ESE? query to read it.
+Use the ESE command to set the bits in ESER.
+Use the ESE? query to read it.

-OPERation Enable Register: Even though the OPERation Enable Register is present in the METER, the OPERation registers do not report any conditions.
+OPERation Enable Register: Even though the OPERation Enable Register is present in the programmable power supplies, the OPERation registers do not report any conditions.

 QUEStionable Enable Register: The QUEStionable Enable Register controls which types of events are summarized by the QUES status bit in the SBR.
-Use the STATus:QUEStionable:ENABle command to set the bits in the QUEStionable Enable register.
-Use the STATus:QUEStionable:ENABle? query to read it.
+Use the STATUS:QUEStionable:ENABle command to set the bits in the QUEStionable Enable register.
+Use the STATUS:QUEStionable:ENABle? query to read it.